The Apprentice (American TV series): History and production

 After experiencing a series of financial setbacks in the early 1990s, New York real-estate developer Donald Trump changed his business strategy from borrowing to build and purchase assets, to licensing his name to others.
 Producer Mark Burnett approached Trump about a new television show.
 Although Trump was skeptical, stating that reality television "was for the bottom-feeders of society", Burnett proposed that Trump appear as himself, a successful businessman with a luxurious lifestyle.

-The show was co-produced by Burnett and Trump, its first season having aired in early 2004.
+The show was co-produced by Burnett and Trump, its first season airing in early 2004.
 The premise of the show, which bills itself as the "ultimate job interview" in the "ultimate jungle", is to conduct a job talent search for a person to head one of Trump's companies.
 The position starts with an introductory one-year contract with a starting yearly salary of $250,000.

-The popularity of the show led to Trump becoming known for his fateful catch phrase, "You're fired!" and for the emergence of Trumponomics, a "portmanteau of Donald Trump and economics initially spelled ‘Trump-Onomics’ (2004), [which] started out as a bland managerial concept on cable TV, meant to convey the notion that 'impressing the boss' was the only way to 'climb the corporate ladder' (The Apprentice, Season 1)."
+The popularity of the show led to Trump becoming known for his fateful catchphrase, "You're fired!" and for the emergence of "Trumponomics", a "portmanteau of Donald Trump and economics initially spelled 'Trump-Onomics' (2004), [which] started out as a bland managerial concept on cable TV, meant to convey the notion that 'impressing the boss' was the only way to 'climb the corporate ladder'."

 The opening theme music used on the show is "For the Love of Money", a 1973 R&B song by The O'Jays.

 For most seasons, the candidates ostensibly live in a communal suite at Trump Tower in Manhattan.
 This was originally billed as a penthouse suite, and after boardrooms, candidates were told to "go up" to the suite.
 However, in reality, the suite and the boardroom (and its elevator lobby) are all purpose-built sets within Trump Tower, all on the same floor.
 Later seasons of The Celebrity Apprentice no longer conceal this.

 The Apprentice was so successful that, according to Trump, he earned $214 million from 14 seasons of the show, plus more from related product licensing as his name as a brand became more valuable.
 As the popularity of the series grew, more and more of the tasks began to be tied to specific companies.
 For example, sales tasks would require a team to take over a brand-name storefront or restaurant and operate it; and marketing tasks would require teams to prepare marketing material (e.g. a jingle or flyer) or campaign for an established company.
 In later series, the launches of specific products would be tied to the airing of episodes of the series.
 Several companies have appeared multiple times on the show.